timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 081-ENERGY CONSERVATION AND RESOURCE RENEWAL/SUBCHAPTER III-ENERGY CONSERVATION AND RENEWABLE-RESOURCE ASSISTANCE FOR EXISTING BUILDINGS/Part A-Weatherization Assistance for Low-Income Persons.md

   * (3) take such other action as may be authorized by law.

 ### §6871.
 Annual report by Secretary and Director to President and Congress on weatherization program
 * The Secretary and (with respect to the operation and effectiveness of activities carried out through community action agencies) the Director shall each submit, on or before March 31, 1977, and annually thereafter, a report to the Congress and the President describing the weatherization assistance program carried out under this part or any other provision of law, including the results of the periodic evaluations and monitoring activities required by section 6866 of this title.
-Such report shall include information and data furnished by each State on the average costs incurred in weatherization of individual dwelling units, the average size of the dwellings being weatherized, and the average income of households receiving assistance under this part.
+Such report shall include information and data furnished by each State on the average costs incurred in weatherization of individual dwelling units, the average size of the dwellings being weatherized, the number of multifamily buildings in which individual dwelling units were weatherized during the previous year, the number of individual dwelling units in multifamily buildings weatherized during the previous year, and the average income of households receiving assistance under this part.

 ### §6872.
 Authorization of appropriations
 * For the purpose of carrying out the weatherization program under this part, there are authorized to be appropriated—

-  * (1) $750,000,000 for fiscal year 2008;
+  * (1) $330,000,000 for fiscal year 2021; and

-  * (2) $900,000,000 for fiscal year 2009;
+  * (2) $350,000,000 for each of fiscal years 2022 through 2025.

-  * (3) $1,050,000,000 for fiscal year 2010;

-  * (4) $1,200,000,000 for fiscal year 2011; and

-  * (5) $1,400,000,000 for fiscal year 2012..

 ### §6873.
 Availability of labor
 * The following actions shall be taken in order to assure that there is a sufficient number of volunteers and training participants and public service employment workers, assisted pursuant to title I of the Workforce Innovation and Opportunity Act [29 U.S.C.
 3111 et seq.] and the Community Service Senior Opportunities Act [42 U.S.C.
 3056 et seq.], available to work in support of weatherization programs conducted under part A of the Energy Conservation in Existing Buildings Act of 1976 [42 U.S.C.
 6861 et seq.], section 222(a)(12) of the Economic Opportunity Act of 1964 [42 U.S.C.
 2809(a)(12)], and section 504 of the Housing Act of 1949 [42 U.S.C.
 1474]: